-While it isn’t the cheapest bluetooth speaker out there, the Bose Soundlink Revolve comes with all the performance and durability you may need.
+While it isn’t the cheapest Bluetooth speaker out there, the Bose Soundlink Revolve comes with all the performance and durability you may need.
 You get Bluetooth 4.0 for connectivity along with NFC which even allows you to pair up with another speaker for greater sound.
 A 360-degree sound technology along with a pretty great battery life will provide you with sound loud enough to reach across the room.
-And paired with the fact that it comes with a solid build and easy to use controls, may just make it one of the best bluetooth speakers you can get right now, despite the slightly expensive price.
+And paired with the fact that it comes with a solid build and easy-to-use controls, may just make it one of the best Bluetooth speakers you can get right now, despite the slightly expensive price.
 If you can’t afford this speaker, take a look at our HMDX Jam review instead.

 Moving onto the connectivity of the device, you get the Bose Connect App support which means you can use it to easily pair to the device and even pair up the Speaker with other Soundlink speakers like the Bose SoundLink Color II.
 This will make sure that the audio reaches across a wider expanse of a room that too in complete sync.
 The Bose Soundlink Revolve even offers an NFC connection capability which makes it much easier for you to connect to devices.

-When it comes to taking calls with the Bose Soundlink Revolve, it becomes ever the more easier thanks to the microphone on top of the speaker which picks up your voice clearly whilst also providing you with a great sound from the other side.
+When it comes to taking calls with the Bose Soundlink Revolve, it becomes easier thanks to the microphone on top of the speaker which picks up your voice clearly whilst also providing you with a great sound from the other side.
 The microphone can also be used for Siri or Google Assistant, unlike the JBL Charge 4 making it all the more convenient.

 Do note that if the battery malfunctions, by not starting up, ask for a replacement as it has happened with many amazon customers.